lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 element represent a line of the table {{Fig-ctxt}}.
 Their type reflects the identifier types defined in
 {{comp_types}}

-Some controls are made on the values:
+Some checks are performed on the values:

 * target value must be present for MO different from ignore.
 * when MSB MO is specified, the matching-operator-value must be present